roman-milk/roman-milk.github.io/suburban-underbelly.md

+===

- ****** Suburban Underbelly Ch.
-03 ****** byfastandsloppy© Dear reader; WARNING: In this chapter I ratchet up the danger and intensity of the story.
+Dear reader; WARNING: In this chapter I ratchet up the danger and intensity of the story.
 No one gets killed, but the faint of heart among you may find some of what transpires to be unpleasant.
 If you are skittish, you may wish to look away.

  I will post the last chapter in 2 or 3 days.